Project-MONAI/MONAI/docs/source/lazy_resampling.rst

    operates on the resulting data

 The single resampling operation has less noise induced by resampling, as it only occurs once in this pipeline rather than three times in the traditional pipeline.
-More importantly, although
+More importantly, although the crop describes an operation to keep only a subset of the data sample, the crop is not performed until after the spatial transforms are completed, which means that all of the data sample that is within bounds is preserved and is part of the resulting output.